 Things to Do in Allegany State Park

 This park has 18 hiking trails, all of which were developed for year-round use.
 While the average length is between 2 and 5 miles, some are shorter at a half mile while others are 18 miles long all with varying difficulties.
 Witness nature, dense forests, fascinating rock formations like thunder rocks, and bear caves.
 You could even call them the best hiking trails in Upstate New York.

-Read below for the full details on our favorite hiking trails in Allegheny State Park.
+Read below for the full details on our favorite hiking trails in Allegany State Park.

 2. Enjoy Nature Trails